bitpay/bitcore-node/docs/errors.md

 ---
 # Errors

 Many times there are cases where an error condition can be gracefully handled depending on a particular use.
-To assist in better error handling, errors will have different types so that it's possible to determine the type of error and handle appropriatly.
+To assist in better error handling, errors will have different types so that it's possible to determine the type of error and handle appropriately.

 ```js
 node.services.address.getUnspentOutputs('00000000839a8...', function(err, outputs) {